Asymptotics of the ground state energy of heavy molecules and related topics. II: Rough approximation

 \subsection{Semiclassical $\D$-term: local theory}

-Unfortunately, we do not have non-smooth theory (cf. Section~\ref{book_new-sect-16-7}) here but actually we almost do not need it as singularities are rather rare.
-Let us introduce a scaling function (\ref{25-3-73}) and consider
+Unfortunately, we do not have any non-smooth theory (cf. Section~\ref{book_new-sect-16-7}) here so far but actually we almost do not need it since singularities are rather rare.
+Let us introduce a scaling function (\ref{26-3-75}) and consider

 with $\phi_{z,\lambda} (x)= \phi (\lambda^{-1}(x-z))$ and $\lambda \le \gamma(z)$.
-Scaling $x\mapsto \lambda^{-1}(x-z)$ we have $\mu \mapsto \mu' = \lambda \mu$ and $\hbar\mapsto \hbar'= \lambda^{-1}\hbar$.
+Scaling $x\mapsto \lambda^{-1}(x-z)$ we have $\mu \mapsto \mu' = \lambda \mu$ and $h\mapsto h'= \lambda^{-1}h$.

 Then, according to Section~\ref{book_new-sect-13-4}